 Religious leaders may freely address political and social issues from the pulpit.
-But they may not use their faith communities’ resources to endorse or oppose candidates, donate funds to candidates’ campaigns, issue endorsements, or engage in other activities that have the effect of intervening in an election.
+They just may not use their faith communities’ resources to endorse or oppose candidates, donate funds to candidates’ campaigns, or engage in other activities that have the effect of intervening in an election.

 We agree with Faith Leaders from across the theological and political spectrum: Let's keep sacred spaces sacred.